+Skoove and Melodics both offer interactive lessons and flexible practice options.
+But they serve different purposes.
 Let’s break them down to help you decide which one suits your musical path best.

 Both Skoove and Melodics aim to make music learning more accessible and enjoyable.
 Whilst they share a modern, digital-first approach, they cater to different goals.

 Skoove is a piano learning app for absolute beginners and early intermediate players.
-It focuses solely on piano—acoustic or digital—and offers a structured progression that covers basics like hand positioning, chords, and melody building.
+It focuses solely on piano - acoustic or digital - and offers a structured progression that covers basics like hand positioning, chords, and melody building.

 You’ll find a wide range of lessons, from popular songs to classical pieces and blues riffs.
 The app also provides real-time feedback using either MIDI or microphone input, giving you immediate cues on timing and accuracy.